 "A-burton, Casks are said to be stowed a-burton, when placed athwartships [from side to side across the ship] in the hold."

 There really isn't much to commend these explanations apart from the word 'burton'.
 They are both very early citations for a phrase that wasn't known before the 1940s.
 Without conclusive proof we can't completely discount them, but it does seem reasonable to put them at the back of the field.
 That leaves us the two more credible front runners:

 1. To 'go for a burton' refers to the beer brewed in the Midlands town of Burton-upon-Trent, which was and still is famous for its breweries.
-RAF pilots who crashed, especially those who crashed into the sea, i.e. 'in the drink', were said to have 'gone for a burton'.
-Some commentators have referred to a pre-WWII advert for Burton's Ale, in which a place at table was vacant and the missing person was said to have 'gone for a Burton', i.e. gone to the pub for a drink.
+RAF pilots who crashed, especially those who crashed into the sea, that is, 'in the drink', were said to have 'gone for a burton'.
+Some commentators have referred to a pre-WWII advert for Burton's Ale, in which a place at table was vacant and the missing person was said to have 'gone for a Burton', that is, gone to the pub for a drink.
 That would be a very strong candidate if only any record of the adverts were to be found - and surely they would be evident if they ever existed.
 Until any do come to light it's reasonable to call the said adverts mythical.

 2. 'Go for a burton' is a reference to the suits made by Montague Burton, who supplied the majority of the demobilization suits that British servicemen were given on leaving service after WWII.
 (Note: Monty is also a contender as the source of the Full Monty).
 Any serviceman who was absent could have been said to have 'gone for a burton'.
 This does seem the less likely of the two explanations, as it doesn't quite match the meaning of the phrase.
 'Gone for a burton' was used to mean dead, not merely absent, and Montague Burton didn't supply shrouds, as far as I know.